narasi15/prescripto/README.md

 # prescripto
 A website to book an appointment with a doctor.
 This website allows you to see the different pages, including about page, doctors list, login page and contact page. this oly has the design element, so its mostly frontend.

-Tools and Frameworks: React, TailWind CSS, JavScript, and VSCode
+Tools and Frameworks: React, TailWind CSS, JavaScript, and VSCode

 ![App Screenshot](./images/home.png)